 Stretching more than 100 miles through its namesake isthmus, the Suez Canal creates a crucial maritime route between the Mediterranean and Red Seas.
 Construction started in 1859; the gateway opened 10 years later with a vow to accommodate vessels from all countries.
 Its tenuous location, however, has forced its closure five times, the most recent lasting eight years until the 1975 accord between Egypt and Israel.

 Kaiser Wilhelm I laid the first stone for this important canal in 1887; his successor set down the final slab eight years later.
 Thus, the Baltic and North Seas were finally connected, allowing ships and barges to bypass the dubious route around Denmark’s Jutland Peninsula.
-Our 17-day Best of the Baltic tour makes a daylight transit of this historic, 61-mile-long channel.

 Also known as the Europa Canal, this 106-mile-long, 16-lock canal connects three of Western Europe’s principal rivers.
 Original construction began in the 1930s, although several expansions have been made to accommodate the increase in both cargo and passenger traffic.
 The last extension, completed in 1992, allowed ships to finally travel uninterrupted between the North and Black Seas.